jasonholloway125/DecryptBrowserPasswords/README.md

 # DecryptBrowserPasswords
-This project is a proof of concept for how browser passwords can be found, decrypted, and uploaded to a remote server.
-Also included are potential mitigations for negating this PoC.
+This project involves a test environment for how an attacker can find, decrypt, and upload passwords stored in web browsers.
+The project also demonstrates how this threat can be mitigated.